-Out of the primordial soup comes A Primitive Evolution.
-(A.P.E.)
-Given the gift of sentience, they are here to create a constantly evolving soundtrack to our world using their brand of dark electronic metal.
-They are now undergoing their next mutation with the production of their latest album Becoming.
-Recorded at their self-built Desolation Studios in Toronto, ON the album features collaborations with writer/producer Ian D’Sa (Billy Talent) and Audio Engineer Kenny Luong (Metric).
-The band has partnered with Metropolis Records, the band and label unleashed “Becoming” together, worldwide on October 5th.
+Out of the primordial soup comes A Primitive Evolution (A.P.E.).
+Given the gift of sentience, they are here to create a constantly evolving soundtrack to our world with their dark, alternative rock music.
+With its current release of full-length recording “Becoming” the bands next mutation is underway.
+Recorded at their self-built Desolation Studios in Toronto, ON the album features collaborations with Writer / Producer Ian D’Sa (Billy Talent) and Audio Engineer Kenny Luong (Metric).
+In partnership with Metropolis Records, the band and label unleashed “Becoming” together, worldwide on October 5th.
 2018.
-Known to be raw and visceral with soul and beauty A Primitive Evolution is best consumed live and/or at extremely loud volumes.
+Known to be raw and visceral, with soul and beauty: A Primitive Evolution is best consumed at extremely loud volumes!

 Some things that were written about them:

 -These kids know how to birth an earworm. -Rue Morgue Magazine

 -Toronto’s ‘A Primitive Evolution’ are characterized by their raw, honest musical output and visionary “Alice in Wonderland-esque” music videos.
 A rock act that puts in effort and passion in all ways and all directions. -Rawramp Magazine

 -The Prize is born.
 A Primitive Evolution’s second record vibrates with soul, grit, rock and eerie goodness. -Scallywag Magazine

 -Epic is pretty much the only way to describe A Primitive Evolution’s music. -Punk Globe Magazine